MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/get-started-bare-metal.md

 # Get started with bare metal set-up

 We'll use the [Todo Application with Node.js and Azure Cosmo DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo) for this walkthrough.
+For more information including architecture diagram and the Azure resources you'll deploy, see the [README](https://github.com/azure-samples/todo-nodejs-mongo).

 ## Prerequisites